Are There Diamondback Rattlesnakes in Pennsylvania?

 The northern copper head is the most common venomous snake in Pennsylvania.

 Eastern massasauga is endangered and has a small population in Pennsylvania.
 They are also very small, averaging around 2 feet in length.
-The timber rattlesnake is the most common venomous rattlesnake in Pennsylvania.
+The timber rattlesnake is the more common rattlesnake in Pennsylvania.
 This snake can be yellow or black and often has a diamond-like pattern on it.
 The most commonly seen is the yellow timber rattlesnake.

 All rattlesnake species are venomous, so if you hear that telltale rattle, avoid it!